Lessons from Week 12 in NFL: Chiefs know their weakness, still can't stop it

 The Rams had a good week

-Seattle is a vampire, and it has already beaten the Los Angeles Rams head-to-head.
+Seattle is a vampire, and it already has beaten the Los Angeles Rams head-to-head.
 So there's no resting comfortably for L.A. until the division is clinched.
 But Sunday mattered.
 If you were picking games, odds are you had this week as a pickup for the Seattle Seahawks, who got to play the San Francisco 49ers while the Rams had to host the red-hot New Orleans Saints.
 Seattle tapped in its six-inch putt and beat the Niners, but what the Rams did in knocking off New Orleans a week after a tough loss to Minnesota said a lot more about the state of the NFC West.
 Playing without Robert Woods, who has been his No. 1 receiver, Jared Goff just hummed along and delivered.
 He has been a revelation under new coach Sean McVay and offensive coordinator Matt LaFleur, and while it obviously helped that New Orleans was dealing with injuries in the secondary, that was a huge bounce-back win for a team still trying to prove itself as a real contender.
 Resiliency is the kind of thing you don't know you have until you prove it.

 The Rams still have to confront a three-game stretch against the Philadelphia Eagles, Seahawks and Tennessee Titans, but at 8-3 and with a one-game division lead, they're in position to cash in.
 And after Sunday, if it comes down to it, the Rams have the tiebreaker on the Saints for playoff seeding.
 Who'd have imagined writing that sentence in September?